KKRG-FM: Many changes (1996–2006)

-La Jefa (2006-2015)
+La Jefa (2006–2015)

 Following the switch to KJFA, the station would enjoy a long period of stability.
 The Piolin morning program was added at the beginning of 2007 as part of the effort to make the station more competitive with KLVO ("Lobo").
 These changes helped make KJFA the new top Arbitron rated Spanish-language radio station in Albuquerque and created a more competitive battle with the long running "Lobo" until that station dropped the format in January 2011.
 (The format and brand was revived in November 2012.)

 On July 22, 2013, Univision cancelled the Piolin program.
 KJFA experienced a drop in ratings and was in a low rated battle with KLVO; then adult hits-formatted KRZY-FM often led among Spanish-language radio stations in the market during this time.
 In addition, Piolin was picked up by KLVO in January 2015, resulting in a surge in ratings for that station.
 (Piolin has since moved to middays on Entravision-owned KRZY-FM.)

 2015-present

 On September 28, 2015, KJFA moved back to 101.3 FM after nearly nine years; concurrently, KKRG-FM's call letters and classic hip-hop format moved to 105.1 FM.
 The station would be branded as "Yo!
 105.1".

 On June 14, 2017, American General Media announced that it would acquire KKRG-FM (along with sister stations KKSS and KIOT), joining a cluster that includes KABG, KLVO and KARS/K275AO.
 The sale price for the Univision cluster was $5 million, about $17 million less than it paid in 2002.
 The sale was approved on August 23, 2017, and consummated on September 1.

 On October 31, 2017, KKRG began stunting with Christmas music as "Santa 105.1."
 On December 26, the station returned to Hot AC as "Mix 105.1".

+On June 13, 2025, at 5 p.m., after playing "Closing Time" by Semisonic, KKRG began stunting, running jockless mixes of primarily 1990s and 2000s pop music, punctuated with sweepers narrated by morning hosts Brooke and Jeffrey teasing that the "Mix" format was being "re-mixed" and the new version would debut the following Monday, the 16th, at 10:51 a.m..
+The Hot AC format had failed in competing with rival outlet KPEK, ending with a 1.1 share of the April 2025 Nielsen Audio market ratings, far behind that of KPEK's 3.8.
+At the time promised (at which point the stunt had shifted to a repeated loop of "Changes" by David Bowie and "Changes" by Tupac Shakur), the "Mix" branding was relaunched with a 1990s/2000s hits format branded as "Feel Good Throwbacks", launching with "Let's Get It Started" by The Black Eyed Peas and "Get the Party Started" by P!nk.